Espadon-upf/moodle-gift-converter/README.md

 For the multichoice with several right answers the calculation of the points is done in the following way:
 1. In the case of one wrong answer.
 Point per correct answer = 100 / number of correct answers
 Point for wrong answers = point for right answers

-example :
+example 1:
 - A => right | 100/2
 - B => right | 100/2
 - C => false |-100/2

----
+example 2:
 - A => right | 100/3
 - B => right | 100/3
 - C => false |-100/3
 - D => tight | 100/3
 2. In the other cases:
 Point for right answers = 100 / number of right answers
 Point per wrong answers = 100/(number of answers - point per right answers)

-example :
+example 1:
 - A => right | 100
 - B => false | 100/2
 - C => false | 100/2

----
+example 2:
 - A => right | 100/2
 - B => right | 100/2
 - C => false |-100/2
 - D => false |-100/2

----
+example 3:
 - A => right | 100/3
 - B => right | 100/3
 - C => false |-100/2